More Than Just Unlocking Doors

 When you sign a representation agreement, you are choosing more than access to listings.
 You are choosing someone to stand in your corner, someone who will protect your interests, guide you through every step, safeguard your best interests, and help you avoid costly mistakes.

 Over the years, I’ve built my approach around clear communication, local insight, and careful attention to detail.
-My role is to anticipate challenges before they arise and keep the process moving smoothly, whether you are selling a family home in Kingston or buying your first property in Napanee, Verona, or South Frontenac.
+My role is to expect challenges before they arise and keep the process moving smoothly, whether you are selling a family home in Kingston or buying your first property in Napanee, Verona, or South Frontenac.

 For Sellers

 As your listing representative, my first responsibility is to protect your interests.
 That begins with honest advice on pricing and strategy, grounded in a clear understanding of current market conditions.
-I handle the planning, marketing, and presentation by arranging professional photos, video, and virtual tours so your home makes its strongest first impression.
+I handle the planning, marketing, and presentation by arranging professional photos, videos, and virtual tours so your home makes its strongest first impression.

 Along the way, I connect you with trusted local professionals such as real estate lawyers, stagers, and contractors who can help prepare your home and keep the sale on track.